 - Once you’ve removed everything you can with this method, follow the procedure below for dealing with oil-based stains.

-If you plan to light up your collection of winter scented candles or wax warmers, you’re going to want to pay attention to this section.
 It’s a known fact that candle wax and carpet don’t mix, but did you know that it’s possible to remove candle wax from your carpet?
 Here’s how:

 - Use cotton balls to soak up any wax that is still soft.